 What are corns?

 Corns typically develop on the top and sides of your feet.
 Hard corns are a little patch of hard, dead skin with a plug-like piece of skin in the middle of it.
-They can also be rubbery and white in colour with a much thinner surface; these are known as soft corns are can be found between the toes.
-Seed corns are a cluster of small corns that are usually found on the bottom of the feet.
-They can make a weight-bearing part of the foot very tender.
-Some doctors believe that seed corns are caused by a blockage in the sweat ducts.
+A soft corn is white in colour with a much thinner surface and can be found between the toes.
+Corns on the bottom of the feet make weight-bearing on that part of the foot very tender and can alter the biomechanics of the foot.

-Some corns develop due to an improper walking motion, but most are caused by wearing ill-fitting footwear.
+Most are caused by wearing ill-fitting shoes.
+Some corns can develop due to an improper walking motion..
 The friction and rubbing motion that ill-fitting footwear causes on your feet are the primary causes.
 High-heeled shoes are a prime example of shoes that can cause this rubbing.
 This means that women are a lot more likely to get corns than men.
-Other risk factors include wearing sandals and shoes without socks.
-This can increase the pressure and friction on the feet.
+A corn can be confused with a verruca or wart.

 The treatment of corns

 Most corns will disappear on their own over time after the friction or pressure has been removed..
 However, there are some remedies that you can use to try to speed up the healing, including:

 Salicylic acid liquids and plasters – these aren’t suitable for everyone, so please consult your doctor before use.

 Moleskin shoe inserts – these can help take the pressure off of the area.

 Antibiotics – if you think you have an infected corn you need to see your doctor.